-Along with creakier joints and a slowed metabolism, getting older also brings a lesser quality of sleep.
+Along with creakier joints, getting older also brings a lesser quality of sleep.
 Yep, age is linked to a tougher time falling and staying asleep, according to the National Library of Medicine.

 Making matters worse, winding down before bedtime can be a real challenge for many people, especially if you're all keyed up from the day, and your body remains in a sympathetic state (i.e., flight or fight mode).